Pitzhanger Manor: Pitzhanger Manor & Gallery (2019 – now)

 On 16 March 2019, Pitzhanger Manor & Gallery reopened to the public after the completion of its extension restoration work.
 The project had successfully returned much of the Manor to Soane’s original design, as well as upgraded the adjacent Gallery.
 It now displays three exhibitions a year of artwork by contemporary artists, designers and architects to provide a new perspective on the work of Sir John Soane.

-Alongside the extensive conservation, there is a new gift-shop, an improved exhibition space, and new interpretation within the house.
-The new café-restaurant, Soane’s Kitchen, opened in July 2018.
-Run by Social Pantry, Soane’s Kitchen serves food and drinks all day.
-The new learning centre, The Rickyard, opened in 2015, is run by Ealing Council and often hosts Pitzhanger events and workshops.
+Alongside the extensive conservation, the new learning centre, The Rickyard, opened in 2015, is run by Ealing Council and often hosts Pitzhanger events and workshops.

 An independent charity has been established called Pitzhanger Manor & Gallery Trust, formed in 2012 by Ealing Council to oversee the restoration project.
 Chaired by Sir Sherard Cowper-Coles alongside thirteen Trustees, the Trust raised funds for Pitzhanger's restoration.
 After its March re-opening, the Trust took on the running of the site as a public visitor attraction.

 Architecture

 The Manor (1804)

 Typical of Soane’s architectural style, Pitzhanger Manor is highly neo-classical in design, with elements of Italian Renaissance architecture and stylistic techniques characteristic of Soane himself.

 Soane took inspiration from Romano-Grecian art and architecture, often employing them into his neoclassical designs.
 As Soane has recently been on his Grand Tour, Pitzhanger became exemplary of this stylistic influence.
 The Manor’s neoclassical features include: meanders, caryatids, ionic columns, the iconographic eagles with laurel wreaths, and so forth.
-He was particularly inspired by sites in Italy, such as the Tribunal Arch of Constantine in his design of Pitzhanger.
+He was particularly inspired by sites in Italy, such as the Arch of Constantine in his design of Pitzhanger.
 This architecture would have been highly complementary to the collection of Classical antiquities he housed in the Manor.
 The influence of Renaissance Italy, especially Palladian architecture, can be seen in its almost square design – barring the Dance Wing.
 Among these influences, Soane incorporated in his own architectural motifs: he included canopy ceilings, a masterful use of light and shadow, as well as economic and optical devices.